Biodegradable Plastics vs Corflute® and Polypropylene

 Final Thought

-Sustainability isn’t just about how fast something breaks down—it’s about creating systems that keep materials in use for as long as possible.
+Sustainability isn’t just about how fast something breaks down, but rather about creating closed-loop systems that keep materials in use for as long as possible.
 Promeg® Polypropylene and Corflute® prove that recycling, durability, and reuse are powerful tools in building a genuinely sustainable future.

 Get in touch to find out more hello@corex.com.au